Labour in Pakistan: Child labour in Pakistan

-The Pakistani government has not effectively implemented lessons from the Khaadi protests and the fire incident at Ali Enterprises regarding labor rights and workplace safety.
-Consequently, labor abuses persist unchecked in the country's garment factories.
+In practice, however, these legal protections are rarely enforced and child labour remains a problem in Pakistan.
+A report from 2026, estimates that 8.6 million children from ages 5-17 are currently working in Pakistan, and data collected in 2023 establishes that at least 2.2 million are under 14.
 Human rights organizations in Pakistan point out that the nation's labor laws inadequately address the exploitation of children who, from a very young age, engage in work on the streets or within middle-class households.